White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In their last 10 games with an over/under, the White Sox and their opponents have combined to eclipse the total just once.
+- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under just once.

-- The previous 10 White Sox games have not had a runline set by oddsmakers.
-Chicago's last five contests have finished below the point total, and the average over/under in that span was 8.6.
+- The past 10 White Sox contests have not had a runline set by oddsmakers.
+Chicago games have finished below the set point total six consecutive times, and the average total during this stretch was 8.6 runs.

 White Sox Betting Records & Stats

-- The White Sox have been victorious in seven, or 24.1%, of the 29 contests they have been chosen as underdogs in this season.
+- The White Sox have been chosen as underdogs in 30 games this year and have walked away with the win eight times (26.7%) in those games.

-- Chicago has entered 21 games this season as the underdog by +110 or more and is 4-17 in those contests.
+- Chicago has a record of 3-14 in games where bookmakers have it as underdogs of at least +115 on the moneyline.

-- The White Sox have an implied victory probability of 47.6% according to the moneyline set for this matchup.
+- The White Sox have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, Chicago and its opponents have hit the over in 22 of its 49 games with a total.
+- Games involving Chicago have gone over the total set by oddsmakers in 22 of 50 chances this season.

 - The White Sox have yet play a game with a spread this season.